fleek-network/fleek-network-docs/guides/Node Operators/running-a-node-in-docker.md

 ## Run the Docker Container as Systemd Service

 In this section we’ll cover how to wrap a Docker Container as a Systemd Service without the need for third party tools or complex commands.
-Some of the reasons include, minimizing the dependency on the Docker Daemon as we can move to a [OCI complaint solution](https://opencontainers.org/) other that Docker at anytime, or the fact we recommend Systemd Service Units and Systemctl to control the Service in our [Native install](/docs/node/install) that most users are familiar.
+Some reasons include, minimizing the dependency on the Docker Daemon as we can move to a [OCI complaint solution](https://opencontainers.org/) other that Docker at anytime, or the fact we recommend Systemd Service Units and Systemctl to control the Service in our [Native install](/docs/node/install) that most users are familiar.

 :::tip
 Docker recommends using their cross-platform built-in restart policy for running a Container as a Service.
 For that, configure your Docker service to [start on system boot](https://docs.docker.com/install/linux/linux-postinstall/#configure-docker-to-start-on-boot).